 But, other than that, the Fender guitar has a solid edge over the APX model.
 Whether I talk about the versatility in the tone or the overall quality of the sound, CD-60SCE electronics wins over APX600.

 APX600 model is equipped with chrome-plated hardware designed by Yamaha itself.
 It comes with a conventional Rosewood bridge in a fixed configuration with black ABS white dot bridge pins.

 Other than that, we’re getting a urea nut and saddle along with six diecast chrome-plated tuning machine heads.
 As a result, you get pretty solid support to the strings and excellent tuning stability.

 Personally, I am a big fan of Yamaha’s hardware quality, and this model is definitely not an exception to this.

 Coming towards Fender’s Guitar: it features an almost similar Rosewood bridge in a fixed configuration in combination with a plastic nut and saddles.

-Chrome-plated open tuning machines are installed here too, that takes care of the intonation while providing helping you with the stable tuning.
+Chrome-plated open tuning machines are installed here too, that take care of the intonation while providing helping you with the stable tuning.